Apollo: Failed love attempts

+Love affairs ascribed to Apollo are a late development in Greek mythology.
+Their vivid anecdotal qualities have made some of them favorites of painters since the Renaissance, the result being that they stand out more prominently in the modern imagination.

+Daphne was a nymph who scorned Apollo's advances and ran away from him.
+When Apollo chased her in order to persuade her, she changed herself into a laurel tree.
+According to other versions, she cried for help during the chase, and Gaia helped her by taking her in and placing a laurel tree in her place.
+According to Roman poet Ovid, the chase was brought about by Cupid, who hit Apollo with a golden arrow of love and Daphne with a leaden arrow of hatred.
+The myth explains the origin of the laurel and the connection of Apollo with the laurel and its leaves, which his priestess employed at Delphi.
+The leaves became the symbol of victory and laurel wreaths were given to the victors of the Pythian games.

 Marpessa was kidnapped by Idas but was loved by Apollo as well.
 Zeus made her choose between them, and she chose Idas on the grounds that Apollo, being immortal, would tire of her when she grew old.

 Sinope, a nymph, was approached by the amorous Apollo.
 She made him promise that he would grant to her whatever she would ask for, and then cleverly asked him to let her stay a virgin.
 Apollo kept his promise and went back.

 Bolina was admired by Apollo but she refused him and jumped into the sea.
 To avoid her death, Apollo turned her into a nymph, saving her life.